 - a.
 Determination of need for a fixed and uniform rate - i.
 New: A new service is developed, or - ii.
 Existing Service: Feedback from providers, clients, or the general public indicates that the existing rate is not sufficient to ensure access to an existing service. - b.
 Preparation of a Rates and Standards Brief: - i.
 Preparation: Staff prepares a position paper that at a minimum includes a description of the service, the payment history including rates and utilization, the methodology utilized to arrive at the proposed rate, and a description of the funding source. - ii.
 Public Hearing: A public hearing notice is prepared and a hearing is scheduled.
-The public hearing notice includes the meeting date(s), where the meeting will be held, whether the meeting is an open or closed meeting, description of the proposed change in methods and standards, an estimate of any expected increase or decrease in annual aggregate expenditures and an explanation for why the agency is changing its methods and standards.
+The public hearing notice includes the meeting date(s), where the meeting will be held, and whether the meeting is an open or closed sting.

+meeting.

 Additional information about each meeting is posted at www.okhca.org/calendar, including the meeting agenda.

-iii.
+- iii.
 Oklahoma Office of Central Services: Copies of the public hearing notice, the Rates and Standards Brief and any other pertinent data is delivered to the Oklahoma Office of Central Services at least 30 days before the date of the public hearing.
-The Director of the Department of Central Services shall communicate any observation, reservation, criticism or recommendation to the agency, either in person at the time of the hearing or in writing delivered to the State agency before or at the time of the hearing.

-c.
-Public Hearing Notice: Notice of public hearing will comply with the requirements in 42 CFR 227.205(c) including;
+The Director of the Department of Central Services shall communicate any observation, reservation, criticism or recommendation to the agency, either in person at the time of the hearing or in writing delivered to the State agency before or at the time of the hearing. - c.
+Public Hearing Notice: Notice of public hearing will be provided in the following: - i.
+Posted in the office of the Secretary of State - ii.
+Posted by the Oklahoma Health Care Authority at its physical location and on the web site calendar. - iii.
+Published by the Oklahoma Health Care authority in various Newspaper publications across Oklahoma. - d.
+Public Hearing: - i.
+Committee: The public hearing is conducted by the Rates and Standards Committee of the Oklahoma Health Care Authority.
+The committee is comprised of staff from the OHCA and DHS.